Start My Answer

 In contrast, a garnishment is a way creditors can skim money off the top of your income.
 After a creditor wins their court case, they can petition the court to garnish a debtor's wages.
 That means Paragon Revenue Group will take a portion of every paycheck you make.
 This will continue until your debt is paid in full.

 Want to avoid these two outcomes?
-All you need is a killer Answer.
+All you need to do is respond with an Answer.

 What is an Answer?